-Brown sugar is my personal favorite.
-I love the heavier flavor in my coffee.
-It's made by adding the molasses back to regular white sugar, which makes it much moister and more prone to clumping than white sugar.
-I have heard that a piece of white bread in the container will keep your brown sugar soft.
+Brown sugar is made by adding the molasses back to regular white sugar, which makes it much more moist and prone to clumping than white sugar.
+It is speculated that a piece of white bread in the container will keep your brown sugar soft.

 Raw sugar is very similar to brown sugar, except this is sugar that hasn't been processed into white.
 So it has its natural molasses content intact.
 It's lighter than brown sugar in flavor, but the texture is more coarse (almost like kosher salt).